+The IBM Storage Scale 5.2.0 core file system code enables the asymmetric data replication feature for file systems.
 The feature will be supported for specific configurations over time.
 The first use of asymmetric data replication for file systems will be supported as hyper store in an upcoming IBM Storage Scale System release.
 As new configurations become supported, this section of the FAQ will be updated to provide details.